Crashiff/FunctionsForRandomBoardControl/README.md

 # FunctionsForRandomBoardControl
 For a board (matrix) of size MxN, where M is countable by letters and N is countable by numbers, the following functions implement different algorithms according to specific rules for a random game.
-In the game each spot in the board gets random spots on the board, which the player is allowed to move to. some of the allowed moves may be "illegal", either if the spot is filled with the symbol '*', or if the spot was already moved through.
+In the game each spot in the board gets random spots on the board, which the player is allowed to move to. some of the allowed moves may be "illegal", either if the spot is filled with the symbol '*', or if the spot is out of bound.

 ### Function 1:
 From a given position, find all valid moves, and return an array of structs of them.